ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ### Entity Property Mapping {#netmap-ept}

-For each of the preceding entity domains, an `networkmap` typed resource provides the properties mapping as follows:
+For each of the preceding entity domains, an ALTO network map resource provides the properties mapping as follows:

 `ipv4 -> pid`:
 ~ An `networkmap` typed resource can map an `ipv4` entity to a `pid` property